User Feedback: Top Tips for Product Developers

 What is user feedback?

-User feedback is any commentary your users share about your product and their customer experience.
+User feedback is information your users share about their experience with your product, usually gathered across multiple touchpoints and customer interactions.
+It can be solicited or unsolicited, structured or off-the-cuff.
 Feedback can come from:

 - Reviews